 All feature air-conditioning, mini bars, queen-sized beds (a four-poster version in the case of the Safari Tent) and some kitchen facilities.
 The Safari Tent also includes a couch, outdoor bath and an in-tent ensuite (the other tents have their own bathroom and shower facilities outside the room).

 “How do I describe it?” says Balgownie Bendigo head chef Travel Rodwell.
 “It’s like a hotel, but in 80 hectares of vineyard.
 It’s really relaxing.
 Very peaceful.”

 The estate’s restaurant is steps from each tent and is open seven days a week for breakfast, lunch and dinner.
 There’s a focus on dishes that match the estate’s wines, which are “very Rhône-based – so, shiraz and cabernet styles,” Rodwell says.

 “The menu is provincial French,” he adds.
 “That’s my major background.”
 Rodwell spent time at Circa and Albert Park’s L’Oustal before opening his own French bistro, Bouchon, in Bendigo.

-In March, Balgownie is also launching seven luxury suites inside an old homestead, from $120 per night.
+In March, Balgownie also launched seven luxury suites inside an old homestead, from $120 per night.